inspec/inspec/docs-chef-io/content/inspec/profiles.md

     release: 20.*
 ```

-To target the entire RedHat platform (including CentOS and Oracle Linux), use:
+To target the Red Hat and derivitive platforms such as CentOS and Oracle Linux, use:

 ```YAML
 name: ssh